boom141/task-management-application-nextJS/README.md

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+**NOTE**

+When deploying this project in vercel you might encounter a error realated to Prisma Client.
+If you do encounter it, check this documentation [Vercel build dependency caching workaround](https://www.prisma.io/docs/guides/other/troubleshooting-orm/help-articles/vercel-caching-issue)

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.